usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 A **Minimum Viable Product** approach means:

-* delivering the most critical functionality first
+* Delivering the most critical functionality first
-* focusing on what 80% of users need most
+* Focusing on what 80% of users need most
-* reducing time-to-value while gathering feedback
+* Reducing time-to-value while gathering feedback

 This method is ideal for large-scale federal platforms with evolving needs.